 Is tubeless heavier than inner tubes?

-Can I convert any wheel to run tubeless?
+Can any wheel be converted to tubeless?

 How do I know if my tyres or wheels are tubeless compatible?